silverweed/silverweed.github.io/portfolio.md

         <p>The final product is the result of one year of work from a team of 2 people.
 My main role
         in the team was gameplay programming, but I also contributed some 3D models, animations and most materials.</p>
-        <p>GIVE is a sidescrolling shoot-em-up where you control white blood cells with the
+        <p>GIVE is a sidescrolling shoot-em-up for PC where you control white blood cells with the
         goal to safely escort the erythrocytes inside a blood vessel, defending them from bacteria.
         The game uses most of the classic mechanics of the genre, plus some extra elements such as "blood transfusion".</p>
         <p>The game features local multiplayer up to 4 people, allowing joining in mid-game in a perfect